Visiting Hours and Guidelines

 Thank you for your cooperation and help in keeping our patients, staff and communities safe.

-Exceptions to this policy may be made for neonatal ICU (NICU), pediatric, obstetric and psychiatric units as well as for extenuating circumstances, including those receiving end-of-life care.
+Exceptions to this policy may be made for neonatal ICU (NICU), pediatric, obstetric and psychiatric units as well as for extenuating circumstances, including those receiving end-of-life care and patients with disabilities who require a support person.
 We continue to monitor the situation.
 The visitation restrictions will be amended when appropriate.

 Please call the Yale New Haven Health